StormCreative/frontend-styleguide/sprite-manual.md

 ```

 Notice that the height, width and background-size has already been calculated just by providing the correct image name.

+Once that has been completed double check that your image is displaying for both normal and retina devices.
+For more helpful pointers please read the section below.

 ---
 ### Helpful pointers